By David Kennedy

 MARINE DIESEL ENGINES

 Caterpillar alone sells more than 15 different marinized diesel engines.
 John Deere also configures most of its farm implement engines for ocean-going use.
 Cummins partners with MerCruiser (on engines less than 15.0L) to offer its inline diesel engines for boats, and it seems like nearly every boat we've seen has a Cummins Onan generator.
 It would be fair to say that, in most cases, a diesel engine manufacturer will prove out a new engine architecture in heavy-duty trucks first.
 And then once all the bugs are worked out, that engine will be upgraded to handle the rigors of marine use.
 Manufacturers can also use the marine industry to extend the lifespan of an engine, because after it's no longer cost-effective to upgrade an engine to the latest on-highway emissions standards, boat builders can still install them (due to slightly less restrictive emissions laws and get a proven diesel package).

 GALE BANKS, LAND AND SEA

 Banks Power is a brand known throughout the diesel industry, but it may come as a surprise to some of you that Gale Banks has had an equally long career in the marine engine world.
-Granted, much of his company's boating background is with twin·turbocharged big-block race engines, but Banks' gas and diesel designs have also found their way into some very specialized engines for the Navy.
+Granted, much of his company's boating background is with twin·turbocharged big-block race engines, but Banks' gas and diesel designs have also found their way into some very specialized engines for the military.

 Click to read the full article and to see all the cool photos...